Abraham Jefferson Seay: Early life and Civil War

 Abraham Jefferson Seay was born to Cam and Lucy J. Seay at Amherst Court House, Amherst County, Virginia on November 28, 1832.
 Seay's family descended from English ancestry, with Seay able to trace his family to settlers who came to North America during the landing at Jamestown, Virginia, in 1642.
 At the age of three, Seay's father moved his family to Osage County, Missouri, where Seay's father started a farm and experimented in agriculture.
 During the winter of 1853 to 1854, Seay, at the age of 21, began working on the construction of Missouri Pacific Railroad.
 Seay used the money he earned from the railroad towards gaining an education.

 In the spring of 1855, Seay enrolled at the Steelville Academy.
 His time at the academy was cut short when his father's death forced him to return home and assist his mother in caring for the farm and raising his ten other brothers and sisters.
 Despite this, Seay's time was alternated between teaching a public school and working on the farm.
 During his brief time at Steelville, Seay found an interest in law.
-He would spend years reading law materials at irregular intervals until in August, 1860, Seay moved to Cherryville, Missouri where he entered a law office.
-Within months of the move, Seay, in April, 1861 at the age of 29, was admitted to the Missouri bar association.
+He would spend years reading law materials at irregular intervals until, in August 1860, Seay moved to Cherryville, Missouri, where he entered a law office.
+Within months of the move, Seay, in April 1861 at the age of 29, was admitted to the Missouri bar association.

-Seay would not have much time to enjoy his new position.
-The same month, Seay passed the bar exam, fighting began in the American Civil War.
-Immediately Seay enlisted as a volunteer in the Union army.
-As a private, Seay assisted in the enlistment of 200 men, which become part of the 32nd Missouri Volunteer Infantry commanded by Colonel John C. Phelps.
+The same month Seay passed the bar exam, fighting began in the American Civil War.
+Immediately, Seay enlisted as a volunteer in the Union army.
+As a second lieutenant, Seay assisted in the enlistment of 200 men who become part of the 32nd Missouri Volunteer Infantry commanded by Colonel Francis Harwood Manter.
 Seay's work during the Civil War earned him several promotions.
 Seay was promoted successively to captain, major, and lieutenant colonel.
-Seay would serve the Union army well, fighting in the Battle of Elkhorn Tavern, Battle of Vicksburg, Battle of Jackson, Battle of Chattanooga, Battle of Lookout Mountain, Battle of Missionary Ridge, Battle of Atlanta, Battle of Savannah, Battle of Bentonville, and the Battle of Columbia.
+Seay would serve the Union army well, fighting in the Battle of Elkhorn Tavern, Battle of Vicksburg, Battle of Jackson, Battle of Chattanooga, Battle of Lookout Mountain, Battle of Missionary Ridge, Battle of Atlanta, Battle of Savannah, the Capture of Columbia, and the Battle of Bentonville.
 Seay's last service came at Raleigh, North Carolina, while general Joseph E. Johnston surrendered.
 At the conclusion of the war, Seay left the army at the rank of colonel of his regiment.